AEW COLLISION RESULTS (10/14): Keller’s report on Danielson vs. Christian, Samoa Joe vs. Willie Mack, Statlander vs. Skye Blue, Adam Copeland speaks

 [HOUR TWO]

 A clip aired of Julia Hart last month spraying blue mist in Blue’s face, and then Blue beginning to wear blue make-up since.
-They wondered what happened to her.
+The announcers wondered what happened to her.
+Schiavone said he noticed Skye was carrying herself differently last night on Rampage.
+Nigel said she used to be amiable and that doesn’t seem to apply anymore.
 Statlander made her entrance next.
-Schiavone said he’s noticed Skye carrying herself differently last night on Rampage.
-Nigel said she used to be amiable and that doesn’t seem to apply anymore.
 They cut to a split-screen break at 3:00 with Skye in control. [c/ss]

 Statlander caught a flying Skye and turned it into a powerslam.
 Statlander finished her a minute later by countering Skye again and then landing a piledriver.